 Book Club

-Monthly book club picks feature books written by Black, Indigenous, and people of color.
+Book club picks feature books written by Black, Indigenous, and people of color.
 All are invited to participate in monthly meetings to discuss the books and relevant social issues within our community.
-Discussions will be guided Lissa Staley, Community Connections Librarian at the Topeka & Shawnee County Public Library.

 What we’re reading: